asdf-vm/asdf/docs/core-manage-asdf-vm.md

 ZSH Completions:

-asdf ships with ZSH completions, however they need to be setup.
+asdf ships with ZSH completions which will need to be setup if you're not using a ZSH framework plugin that does this for you.
 Add the following to your `.zshrc`:

 ```shell
 # append completions to fpath